Borderline Personality Disorder

 - Introduction to Co-Occurring Borderline Personality Disorder and Substance Use Disorders (Substance Abuse and Mental Health Services Administration)

 - Personality Disorders (MedlinePlus - also en español )

-Research and Statistics
+Research and statistics

-- Journal Articles : References and abstracts from MEDLINE/PubMed (National Library of Medicine).
+- Journal Articles : This webpage provides articles and abstracts on borderline personality disorder from MEDLINE/PubMed (National Library of Medicine).

 - Statistics: Personality Disorders: This webpage provides the statistics currently available on the prevalence of personality disorder among people in the United States.